godotengine/godot-docs/classes/class_boxmesh.rst

 Generate an axis-aligned box :ref:`PrimitiveMesh<class_PrimitiveMesh>`.

 The box's UV layout is arranged in a 3×2 layout that allows texturing each face individually.
 To apply the same texture on all faces, change the material's UV property to ``Vector3(3, 2, 1)``.
+This is equivalent to adding ``UV *= vec2(3.0, 2.0)`` in a vertex shader.

 \ **Note:** When using a large textured **BoxMesh** (e.g. as a floor), you may stumble upon UV jittering issues depending on the camera angle.
 To solve this, increase :ref:`subdivide_depth<class_BoxMesh_property_subdivide_depth>`, :ref:`subdivide_height<class_BoxMesh_property_subdivide_height>` and :ref:`subdivide_width<class_BoxMesh_property_subdivide_width>` until you no longer notice UV jittering.